Pioneer Generation Station

 Unit 1 of Pioneer Generation Station features a clutch that allows the turbine to uncouple from the generator, allowing the generator to provide transmission system voltage support.
 This feature, if needed, is used to provide fast-acting reactive power which will stabilize the transmission system in the area.

-Phase III of the station features first-of-its-kind engines for Basin Electric: 12 natural gas-based reciprocating engines, each with a generating capacity of 9.3 MW.
+Phase III of the station, which started commercial operation in 2017, features first-of-its-kind engines for Basin Electric: 12 natural gas-based reciprocating engines, each with a generating capacity of 9.3 MW.

 Visit the Environment section of this website to learn about investments and technology at each generation site.